Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

-In this article, we construct a generalization of Polterovich-surgery and local higher mutations and study their effect on disk-potentials (also known as super-potential).
-The new surgery operation switches between exact fillings of a Legendrian $\Lambda_2$ \footnote{The subscript $2$ denotes that there are two connected components in this Legendrian as we will see in \S \ref{bohrsomhandle} } that is obtained by a Bohr-Sommerfeld lift as in Dimitroglou Rizell-Golovko \cite{rg19}.
-We prove that such surgery operations preserve monotonicity of Lagrangians under certain assumptions.
-We call such surgery operations \textit{ Bohr-Sommerfeld surgery with a $\Lambda$-profile} and notate the operation as $BSP^\Lambda(L)$.
-In the article we will drop ${\Lambda}$ from the notation when the Legendrian is clear from context.
+In this article, we construct a large class of surgery type operations which generalize Polterovich-surgery and local higher mutations and study the effect of such surgeries on disk-potentials.
+More precisely, for every Bohr-Sommerfeld Legendrian $\Lambda,$ as introduced in \cite{rg19}, we construct a surgery operation $BSP^\Lambda$.
+The new surgery operation switches between exact fillings of a Legendrian $\Lambda_2$ \footnote{The subscript $2$ denotes that there are two connected components in this Legendrian as we will see in \S \ref{bohrsomhandle} } that is obtained from `doubling' a Bohr-Sommerfeld Legendrian $\Lambda$.
+We prove that such surgery operation preserves monotonicity of Lagrangians under certain assumptions.
+We call such a surgery operation \textit{ Bohr-Sommerfeld surgery with a $\Lambda$-profile} and denote the surgered Lagrangian as $BSP^\Lambda(L)$.
+In the article, we will drop ${\Lambda}$ from the notation when the Legendrian is clear from context.

-The main Floer-theoretic result in this paper is the following change-of-potential formula.
-This can be viewed as a generalization of the mutation formula for Lagrangian disk-surgery and higher mutations, see \cite{Aur07,PT20, PW19}.
-We will drop some hypotheses for the sake of clarity of exposition, the curious reader should refer to Theorem \ref{mainthm} for the details of the theorem.
+The main Floer-theoretic result in this paper is a wall-crossing style formula.
+This can be viewed as a generalization of the mutation formula for Lagrangian disk-surgery and higher mutations, \cite{Aur07,PT20, PW19}.
+We will drop some hypotheses for the sake of clarity of exposition; the curious reader should refer to Theorem \ref{mainthm} for details of the theorem.

 \begin{fthm}[Theorem \ref{mainthm}] Under nice conditions, a Bohr-Sommerfeld profile surgery of $L$ with a $\Lambda$-profile results in the following change of disk potential

 where $W_\Lambda$ is the augmentation polynomial of $\Lambda$.